tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 * `armorlegs`: is either a single string or a list of strings representing random armor that the spawned mob will wear
 * `armorchest`: is either a single string or a list of strings representing random armor that the spawned mob will wear

-In addition, 'gamestage', 'playerhelditem', and related tags (which are tied to a player) are also supported.
+In addition, `gamestage`, `playerhelditem`, and related tags (which are tied to a player) are also supported.
 In that case the nearest player will be used as the basis for deciding the rule.

 ### Additional Spawns